arober19/TorontoBikeshareAnalysis/README.md

 ## **Tableau Story:**

-As requested a dashboard was created on Tableau visualizing usage based on hour of the day, user type and over the time period of the whole dataset which can be filtered by any specific time period.
-It also displays the most used bike stations and routes as well as the most common occuring extra charge fee amounts.
-Lastly it shows a heatmap of the bike stations in Toronto varying in color and size depending on the amount of usage.
+As requested a dashboard was created on Tableau.
+The first page visualizes usage based on hour of the day, user type and over the time period of the whole dataset which can be filtered by the date.
+The second page of the dashboard displays the most used bike stations and routes, the most common occuring extra charge fee amounts and a heatmap of the bike stations in Toronto varying in color and size depending on the amount of usage which can also be filtered by the date.

 The link for the tableau dashboard can be found here: https://public.tableau.com/views/TorontoBikeshareDataAnalysis/Story1?:display_count=y&:origin=viz_share_link

 ## **QGIS Map:**

-As the last deliverable a geographical visualiation of the data was made using QGIS 3.4 software.
+As the last deliverable, a geographical visualization was made using QGIS 3.4 software.
 Using the latitude and longitude points to map all the bikeshare locations and also indicate the 10 most popular stations as well as the 3 most popular routes resulted in an interesting visual.
 What was also interesting is that the 3 most used routes all go east.

 ![TorontoBikeshareStationsMapping](https://user-images.githubusercontent.com/54183001/78968168-ee1f3e80-7ad1-11ea-9a11-a29913ee965a.jpg)